 Did you use options strategies?

 No, just a pure equity strategy.
 Usually small-cap stocks.
 However, as a cautionary note: the competition is still a game.
 You are not really investing, only simulating.
 So, whatever you do, does not influence the market.
-In reality, investing is more difficult, because there is a dynamic process, since your trading actions impact the prices and behaviours of others.
-In the game, your actions are completely detached, your are just an observer or consumer of the market, not a participant.
+In reality, investing is more difficult, because there is a dynamic process, since your trading actions impact the prices and behaviors of others.
+In the game, your actions are completely detached, you are just an observer or consumer of the market, not a participant.

 How about risk management, diversification, do you understand volatility, beta or VaR?